Working Tax Credits

 - Have problems making friends or relationships.

-There is currently a freeze on benefit and some tax credit amounts for four years from April 2016.
+There is currently a freeze on benefit and some tax credit amounts for four years.
 Income Support, Jobseeker’s Allowance, Employment and Support Allowance, Housing Benefit, Universal Credit and most elements of Working Tax Credit have been frozen.
 You will not be affected by the freeze if you get the disabled and severely disabled elements of working tax credit.

 Will my WTC stop?